 Sadly, in most cases this is wildly optimistic.
 There is a learning curve under the best of circumstances and in the tech industry in particular too many things can go wrong, as discussed in other parts of this article.
 It is usually imprudent to expect new sales people to begin paying for themselves within the first 6-12 months.
 If they do, great!
 But you need to have the financial wherewithal to stay the course, if things don’t immediately go as hoped.
 Sales people should be seen as a long term capital investment, not viewed like a short term or one-time investment like a marketing campaign to quickly goose your revenue.
 So before you make that huge investment in increasing your sales force, make sure that you have the financial staying power to absorb an early negative cost impact for quite some time before your ROI kicks in.

 Company infrastructure not ready for a larger sales force

 So if the points above detail when you should be cautious about expanding your sales force, then when should you scale up your sales team?
-I’ll finally flip the discussion back around and tell you how I would finish the sentence contained in this article’s title: You Should Scale Your Tech Company Sales Force… only after you’ve made sure your entire company is ready.
+I’ll finally flip the discussion back around and tell you how I would finish the sentence contained in this article’s title: You Should Scale Your Tech Company Sales Force… only after you’ve certain that your entire company is ready.
 Expanding the sales team prematurely can be very costly and disruptive.
-Under bad circumstances it can really put a hitch in your growth plans — and in extreme, overzealous cases I’ve even seen it kill a few companies along the way.
+Under bad circumstances it can really put a hitch in your growth plans.
+In extreme, overzealous cases I’ve even seen it kill a few companies along the way.

-So above is my list of items that I believe should slow down the scaling of your sales force.
+So above is my list of items that I believe should slow down the scaling of your hardware or software company sales force.
 Is your list similar?
 Am I off base?
 I’d love to hear your point of view.
 Post a comment to add to the list above or take exception to the whole concept.